Raymond L. Telles Scholarship Foundation

 In 1967 President Lyndon B. Johnson appointed Telles Chairman of the U.S.-Mexican Border Commission.
 Later, President Richard Nixon appointed him, and President Gerald Ford re-appointed him, Commissioner of the Equal Employment Opportunity Commission (EEOC).
 Ambassador Telles was an advisor and friend to both Democratic and Republican presidents, including President Kennedy, President Johnson, President Nixon and President Ford.

 “Our father, who devoted his entire life to public service, will always be remembered for paving the way for generations of Hispanics and their social and political progress,” reflected Cynthia Telles.
 “He was an extraordinarily dedicated father, who instilled timeless values and set an example of selflessness,” stated Patricia Telles-Irvin.

 Raymond L. Telles, Jr. was married for 68 years to the love of his life, Delfina Navarro.
 He is survived by his two daughters Dr. Cynthia Telles of Sherman Oaks, California and Dr. Patricia Telles-Irvin of Evanston, Illinois, and grandchildren Raymond David Jimenez and Daniel Irvin-Telles.

-To make a secure donation online, click on the button below.
+To make a secure, tax-deductible donation online, click on the button below.
 You may also send checks payable to the California Community Foundation, noting that the donation is for the Raymond L. Telles Scholarship Foundation.
 Checks should be mailed to:

 California Community Foundation